TsumiNa/meteor-aurelia/README.md

 ## change log

 #### 0.5.0
+- Update Aurelia components
+- Use bare mode.
+Now compiled file is not in its own closure

+#### 0.5.0
 - **[*breaking change*]** Typescript is unbundled.
 As a result, you will never see typescript messages. **There should no changes for use.**
 - Incremental build support
 - Parallel build support.